juju/docs/src/en/clouds-oci.md

 juju update-clouds
 ```

+!!!
+Note:
+    The previous iteration of Oracle's public cloud is now known to Juju as
+    'oracle-classic'.
+It is supported (see
+    [2.3 documentation][clouds-oracle-classic]) but should be considered
+    deprecated.
+These instructions cover Oracle OCI only and is known to Juju
+    as cloud 'oci'.

 ## Understanding and preparing your OCI account

 The instructions on this page refer to certain OCI concepts.
 Familiarise